|By: Robert M. Fenner - Guest Author

 Benefits of Aquacultured Specimens Over Wild-Collected

-- Tank-Bred specimens acclimate better to home aquariums
+- Captive-Bred specimens acclimate better to home aquariums

 Wild specimens of marine life have a great deal more to contend with than their aquacultured kin.
 The effects of bad weather, strong currents, predators, availability of food… are more extreme in nature than in our aquariums.
 Many wild-collected fishes have a hard time adjusting to living in a limited volume, clear-sided container… some unfortunate ones actually damage themselves by repeatedly striking the sides.
 Marine fishes that have been bred and reared in captivity have none of these problems.
 They are raised within the familiar limits of their surroundings, and acclimate easily to home aquariums.

 A very real source of mortality in marine specimens is overt antagonistic behavior.
 Saltwater environments are socially very challenging.
 For the most part, it is characterized by near constant "fight or flight" behavior on the part of fishes and stinging and poisoning events amongst sedentary stinging-celled animals like corals.
 Wild corals are accustomed to vigorous competition for space and light and have evolved strong stinging and potent poisoning strategies for staking out their living area.
 Captive-produced specimens have proven much more facile and tolerant toward neighboring sedentary invertebrates.